 So, what does all this have to do with how individual lawyers get business, and deliver better, faster, cheaper?
 Aren't those values about delivering legal work?
 Yes, and those operational considerations are addressed quite well in Georgetown Law's 2016 Report on the State of the Legal Market, so I'll defer to them.

-However, they're equally important to marketing and sales.
+Equally important to marketing and sales

 The barriers to "good," "fast," and "cheap" derive from the randomness of lawyers' practices, i.e., having clients scattered throughout many different industries and types of businesses, requiring lawyers to learn about, and remain current on, many different business contexts and problems.
 At best, that's burdensome and hugely inefficient; at worst, it's practically impossible.